snekkylang/snekky/spec/bytecode.md

 - `ConcatString` converts both operands to strings.
 - `Equals` performs deep-comparison on arrays and hashes.
 Strings are compared by value.
 - An error if thrown if expression cannot be evaluted (eg. when assigning function call without return value to a variable).
+- If stack is emtpty after `Call` has been executed, a `Null` object has to be pushed onto the stack.